Battle Over Obamacare Begins as Obama and Pence Meet With Lawmakers

-The GOP's longtime goal of annulling much of the 2010 health care overhaul is within reach
+The GOP's longtime goal of annulling much of the 2010 health care overhaul is within reach+ READ ARTICLE

 (WASHINGTON) — President Barack Obama is traveling to the Capitol to give congressional Democrats advice on how to combat the Republican drive to dismantle his health care overhaul.
 Vice President-elect Mike Pence is meeting with GOP lawmakers to discuss the best way to send Obama’s cherished law to its graveyard and replace it with — well, something.